How to look for records of... Bomb Census survey 1940-1945

 Try searching on the Commonwealth War Graves Commission website to trace a record by name of someone killed by a bomb.
 Try variations of a name if your first search does not yield results.
 For example, Bert may be listed as Albert, Bill as William, and so on.

-Otherwise, try consulting the eight volumes of Civilian War Dead 1939-1945, published by the Imperial War Graves Commission (now the Commonwealth War Graves Commission).
+Alternatively, you can consult the printed volumes of the Civilian War Dead 1939-1945 register, published by the Imperial War Graves Commission (now the Commonwealth War Graves Commission).
 A copy is available at the library of The National Archives.
-The volumes are arranged by county and borough and include the full name of the casualty, their age, names of parents and/or spouse and when and where they were injured and died.
-Sometimes the injury occurred at a domestic address but the casualty died later in hospital.
+There are eight volumes arranged by county and borough and include the full name of the casualty, their age, names of parents and/or spouse and when and where they were injured and died.
+Sometimes the injury occurred at a domestic address, but the casualty died later in a hospital in a different borough.

 7. National Fire Service and Air Raid Precautions